The Elephant Care project provides refuge to domesticated elephants that have been used in the logging and tourism industries.

 This placement has been approved by the DofE as meeting the requirements for the Residential section of the Gold Award.

-Whilst each elephant is cared for by a dedicated mahout, the sanctuary are overstretched due to the scale of the work and the daily care tasks.
+Whilst each elephant is cared for by a dedicated mahout, the sanctuary is overstretched due to the scale of the work and the daily care tasks.
 The extra support from volunteers is crucial to ensure that every animal receives the optimum level of care.
 The extra help from volunteers also allows the local team to focus on other important tasks such as animal rights campaigning and education.
 Volunteers can also contribute creatively by helping to design enrichments for the elephants and other animals.

 “The passion and commitment shown by volunteers allows the centre to run smoothly.
 Their love for animals allows us to continue to rescue and rehabilitate animals that have been forced into the tourist industry or kept as pets.”